-- Bringing Personal Technology Devices to School: Except for your approved 'Bring Your Own Device' (BYOx), bringing personal technology devices to school is not encouraged by the school, because of the potential for theft and general distraction.
-However, if they are brought to school, they must be turned off during assemblies and classes.
-Students in Years 7, 8 and 9 are not permitted to bring personal devices to school.
-Students in these year levels who need the devices to travel to and from school must hand them in at the office prior to school beginning. - Special Circumstances Arrangement: Students who require the use of a personal technology device in circumstances that would contravene this policy (for example to assist with a medical condition or other disability, or for a special project) should negotiate a special circumstances arrangement with Administration. - Mobile Phone/ Smart watch Use in Class: Phones and Smart watches must not be used in class to listen to music with headphones, or for social media, or to send or receive messages or phone calls, or in place of a BYOx device (personal mobile phones are not connected to the school internet system and therefore do not comply with Education Queensland's internet filter requirements). - Some units of work may require the use of personal technology devices and the use of such in these classes will be communicated to students clearly.
+- Bringing Personal Technology Devices to School: Except for your approved 'Bring Your Own Device' (BYOd), bringing personal technology devices to school is not encouraged by the school, because of the potential for theft and general distraction.
+However, if they are brought to school, they must be off and away for the day unless in permitted areas of the school. - Special Circumstances Arrangement: Students who require the use of a personal technology device in circumstances that would contravene this policy (for example to assist with a medical condition or other disability, or for a special project) should negotiate a special circumstances arrangement with Administration. - Mobile Phone/ Smart watch Use in Class: Phones and Smart watches must not be used in class to listen to music with headphones, or for social media, or to send or receive messages or phone calls, or in place of a BYOd device (personal mobile phones are not connected to the school internet system and therefore do not comply with Education Queensland's internet filter requirements). - Some units of work may require the use of personal technology devices and the use of such in these classes will be communicated to students clearly.
 Recording of events in class is not permitted unless express consent is provided by the class teacher. - Students who breach the school's technology policy may be required to hand their phone in to the office and will be issued a detention with their Year Level Coordinator.
-Students who have their device confiscated 3 times will require a parent to come and collect the device from administration. - All student personal devices including phones and smart watches must be handed in during exams to the supervising teacher.
+Students who have their device confiscated 3 times will be issues multiple detentions.
+Failure to follow technology policy will result in consequences that align with the Student Code of Conduct. - All student personal devices including phones and smart watches must be handed in during exams to the supervising teacher.